thailand property documentsdue diligence thailand propertybuying thailand document checklist

 What Documents to Check When Buying Property in Thailand

-Complete document checklist for buying property in Thailand: Chanote title deed, EIA, building permit, foreign quota certificate, SPA review, FET requirement explained.
+Complete document checklist for buying property in Thailand: Chanote title deed, EIA, building permit, foreign quota certificate, SPA review, FET.

 · 7 min read · By MORE Group Editorial